SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 We have different concepts to maintain backward compatibility:

 #### URL versioning
-All **/b2c/v2/* APIs -without- `INCUBATOR` ** in their URL may be considered as **stable**.
+All `/b2c/v2/*` APIs **without** `INCUBATOR` in their URL may be considered as **stable**.
 Any breaking changes will be signaled by our Release-Manager (to the e-Mail you registered at APIM registration process)!

 Any **APIs with `/b2c/v2/INCUBATOR/*` in their URL are highly @Experimental and might be changed on a daily basis or might even be deleted without further notice** (if you use it, make sure you keep frequent communication with journey-service@sbb.ch) .

 #### Deprecated stuff
-Any APIs to be removed soon, will have a `@Deprecated annotation` and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible).
+Any APIs to be removed soon, will have a `@Deprecated` annotation and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible).

 Some **properties in response models might have a "description" like "@Deprecated use ... instead"**.
 Unfortunately such marks are not optically supported by Swagger and you have to go through each model-property description carefully.

 Important:
-* The generated journey-service-client (see below) does not show any @Deprecated fields, therefore you have to check the Swagger Doc carefully for your cases.
+* The **generated journey-service-client (see below) does not show any `@Deprecated` fields**, therefore you have to check the Swagger Doc carefully for your cases.
 * Such deprecated code will be removed in future versions finally

 ### Testing your APIM access